 Everyone has a breaking point.
 I often wonder why I haven’t reached mine.
 Don’t get me wrong, I’m glad I haven’t.
 But, how much can one struggle before he (or she) gets there?
 42 years old.
 Never moved out.
 Single.
 Paycheck to paycheck.
 No help and no hope in sight.
 I’m not really putting a lot of optimistic shine in this entry, am I?

-Again, let me assure you that if you think this is not nearly as dark as the original versions of this entry.
+Again, let me assure you that if you think this is dark, it is not nearly as dark as the original versions of this entry.
 Maybe one day I’ll be able to really get into some of the darker thoughts and concepts in my head.
 I’m just not able to now.

 I don’t know how long my story will last.
 I know that there’s a lot of unfinished chapters.
 There’s chapters that I wish could be erased or modified.
 There’s also chapters yet to be written.
 I don’t know how those unfinished and unwritten chapters will play out.
 I don’t know how much control I’ll have in them.
 I don’t know how long they’ll be or how many remain.